coolceph/vimrc/README.md

-Best vimrc for CoolCeph team, used for C/C++ and Go.
+Best vimrc for CoolCeph team, used for C/C++, Python, PHP and Go.

 Enjoy it.